leocelente/verilator-template/README.md

-# SystemVerilog Template
+# Verilator Template
-This is a template repository to jumpstart SystemVerilog HDL projects based on the Verilator simulator.
+This is a template repository to jumpstart (System)Verilog HDL projects based on the Verilator simulator.

 ## Dependencies
 I don't use any specific version of Verilator (yet), so the default debian package should be enough.